jubarajmukherjee/webscraping/README.md

 Features:
-Just change the url in the code to the desired url on the Flipkart website to get the data of the desired items.
+>Just change the url in the code to the desired url on the Flipkart website to get the data of the desired items.

+Kindly run "pip install bs4/Pandas" in your terminal to install the required packages if they don't exist.

 Reach me
 email> jubarajmukherjee@protonmai.com/mailtojubaraj@gmail.com